 Psychologies.
 Written by Manashantii Tuesday 22nd March 2016

 A. Biological Factors = Nature which is =Genetics = this means your biological nature.
+Your nature is the part of your personality or internal character that cannot be changed.

 - 1. Psychologist is a Psychology Graduate.
 Psychologist is a graduate who studied the of Science of Mind and Behaviour, developmental psychology, relational psychotherapy and Statistics.
 A psychology graduate is an academic and not a practitioner.